AWS Surprise Bill

 • We are testing our Terraform code with Jenkins.
 Sometimes a Terraform run fails during development and messes up the account.
 With aws-nuke we can simply clean up the failed account so it can be reused for the next build.

 • Our platform developers have their own AWS Accounts where they can create their own Kubernetes clusters for testing purposes.
-With aws-nuke it is very easy to clean up these account at the end of the day and keep the costs low.
+With aws-nuke it is very easy to clean up these accounts at the end of the day and keep the costs low.

 Lessons learned

-A few lessons got learned and documented.
+A few lessons were learned and documented.

 - Sometimes, CloudFormation can fail to remove resources.